nshivakumar1/devsecops-webapp/README.md

 ### Support
 For issues and questions:
-- 📧 Create an issue in the repository
-- 💬 Join our Discord community
+- 📧 Email me at codecloudevops@outlook.com
 - 📖 Check the troubleshooting guide above

 ---